With a bit of planning and an early start we talk about how to grow melons in your garden.

 Place the seeds at the depth recommended on the seed packaging, keep moist and place someplace warm to help with germination.

-While the we wait for seed germination and start of plant life we need to prep the growing spot.
+While we wait for seed germination and start of plant life, we need to prep the growing spot.
 The goal is to be sure the soil is warmed and ready to support our seedlings.

 Work the soil well and add amendments such as compost and a bit of peat moss.
 As we will be covering the ground with material it is the only opportunity to prepare the growing spots.

 Once the ground is ready, we lay out the plastic or fabric in the rows.
 I prefer to use landscape fabric as it is easy to work with and does allow water to penetrate through.
 If using plastic be sure to cut slits into it at intervals so that water will go through to the roots.

 You have a few options to secure the material down once you have everything in place.
 You can use inexpensive spikes (think large nails), rocks or even dirt along the edges of the material to keep it in place.

 When Do You Move Melon Seedlings Outdoors?